huntersair/chromatintune/README.md

 | MPRA Activity | 4.18 | 0.13 |
 | ATAC | 6.51 | -3.99 |
 | H3K27ac | 0.40 | -0.46 |

+(The high and low columns refer to the top 20 sequences which provided the highest/lowest enrichment for the latent dimension, their correlations with the metric are then averaged.)

 <p align="center">
   <img src="figures/correlation_plot.png" alt="corr-plot" width="500"><br>